violetahoza/quiz-game/README.md

 - **Interactive Interface**: A user-friendly interface that allows players to easily navigate through questions and submit answers.

-- **Propositional Logic Problems**: A variety of problems that require the application of propositional logic, including truth tables, logical equivalences, and inference rules.
+- **Propositional Logic Problems**: A variety of problems that require the application of propositional logic, including logical equivalences, and inference rules.

-- **Instant Feedback**: Players receive immediate feedback on their answers, helping them learn and understand the logic behind each problem.